indiablonix/Dorothy-Delong-Website/README.md

 ## Code

 I used HTML and CSS to build this site.
-Besides my own styling, I also used Normalize.css.
+I also used Normalize.css.
 You can download that file here: https://necolas.github.io/normalize.css/